mskarbe/cryptography-elliptic-curves/README.md

 ## Tools used

 The tasks were realized in Python with use of Jupyter Notebook, in order to be able to embed the code easily in the report and to have nicely formatted mathematical formulas.
-The results are exported to html format, please check the `ECC-lab.html` file.
+The results are exported to html and pdf formats, but for best readibility (long tables not fitting on pdf f.ex.), please check the [`ECC-lab.ipnyb`](./ECC-lab.ipnyb) directly, as GitHub provides native rendering of Jupyter notebooks files.

 ## Resources

+Provided in the Jupyter Notebook.